 Quantitative workplace data

-While an employee survey can provide valuable insights, objective numbers can back up your list of requirements and enable you to make decisions about your space with confidence.
+While an employee survey can provide valuable insights, objective numbers are crucial to backing up your list of requirements and enabling you to confidently make decisions about your space.
 Looking at a holistic perspective of your current occupancy and space utilization data lets you see how people are actually using your spaces.

 Here are a five types of workplace data you can use for space planning: